TCL C7L Review

 Review TCL C7L Visibility of details in the lights

-TCL C7L is a Mini LED TV, which in the 65-inch variant we tested, is equipped with over 1000 local dimming zones.
-This, combined with a proprietary VA panel (referred to by TCL CSOT as HVA 2.0), delivers really decent results in terms of black levels and contrast.
-In most of the scenes we measured, black levels and contrast looked really good, and in the easiest shots, the black was deep enough to resemble that known from OLED screens.
-We are, of course, talking about the least demanding shots with a lot of black on the screen.
-However, when a larger number of bright elements appear on the screen, and black no longer dominates so strongly, it becomes clear that the TCL C7L – like most Mini LED TVs – has its issues with managing local dimming zones.
+TCL C7L is a Mini LED TV that, in the 65-inch variant we tested, was equipped with more than 1,000 local dimming zones.
+That, combined with a proprietary VA panel (called HVA 2.0 by TCL CSOT), delivers very respectable results for black levels and contrast.
+In most of the scenes we measured, black levels and contrast looked really good, and in the easiest shots the blacks were deep enough to even resemble those on OLED screens.
+This, of course, applies to the least demanding shots with large amounts of black on screen.
+When a larger number of bright elements appear and black no longer dominates, you can see that the TCL C7L, like most Mini LED TVs, has issues with managing the local dimming zones.

-This is particularly evident in the standard black bars in movies recorded in the panoramic format 2.35:1.
-In this case, a clear halo effect, or bright light glow, can appear on the black bars or around small, bright objects.
-The contrast then drastically drops – from laboratory values of around 200,000:1 to about 10,000:1, which is quite noticeable in a completely dark room.
-It is worth remembering that this should not be treated as a flaw of the TV but rather as a characteristic of mini-LED technology.
-Of course, this effect becomes much less bothersome when we turn on at least some soft, diffused light in the room... which I definitely recommend doing during viewing sessions on any LCD TV.
+You can clearly see this on the ordinary bars in films shot in the 2.35:1 widescreen format.
+On the black bars or around small bright objects a noticeable halo effect can appear, a bright glow.
+The contrast then drops drastically, from lab-measured values of about 200,000:1 to around 10,000:1, which is quite noticeable in a completely dark room.
+It’s worth remembering that this should not be treated as a defect of the TV but rather as a characteristic of Mini LED technology.
+Of course the effect becomes much less bothersome when you turn on at least a little diffused ambient light in the room, which I strongly recommend for viewing sessions on any LCD TV.

 TCL C7L - HDR effect quality